ryuapp/typetalk_to_slack/README.md

 # Migrate Typetalk to Slack

-This is a simple script to migrate Typetalk messages to Slack.
+This is a simple script to migrate Typetalk messages to Slack.\
+Convert exported data from Typetalk to csv format that can be imported with Slack.

 ## Install